 - Payday loans have fallen to a 13-year low in California, the state's Department of Business Oversight (DBO) said in a press release Thursday.
 Both the number of payday loans taken out by consumers in 2018 (10.2 million) and the aggregate amount of those loans ($2.8 billion) are the lowest figures since 2006, a continuation of a five-year decline, according to American Banker.

 California's state Assembly passed a bill in May that would cap interest rates at 36% plus the federal funds rate on installment loans between $2,500 and $9,999, according to American Banker.
-About 42 percent of the loans made in 2018 in that category last year carried annual percentage rates of 100% or more, state data showed.
+About 42% of the loans made in 2018 in that category last year carried annual percentage rates of 100% or more, state data showed.
 The measure is awaiting a state Senate vote after a key Senate panel passed it in June.

 Lenders anticipating a Consumer Financial Protection Bureau rule on short-term loans have started offering financing that lasts several months rather than a few weeks.
 Payday loans in California are limited to 31 days.